About Autograph ABP

 Autograph ABP Team

 Mark was appointed Director of Autograph ABP in 1991.
 He was awarded the Hood Medal for services to photography in 2007 by the Royal Photographic Society, and in January 2013 he was awarded an MBE for services to photography.
-He is currently a PhD candidate at Durham University, where his research focuses on photography and cultural violence.
+He completed a PhD at Durham University, where his research focused on photography and cultural violence.
 He has curated several major exhibitions, and his publications include Different (Phaidon 2001) with Professor Stuart Hall.